Annandale Water services

 Prices are paid using PayByPhone - more details, in the shop or in the restaurant.
 The location code is 5272.

 The fees are strictly enforced by CP Plus.

 The filling station is operated by BP Express.

 This is one of three services to be built by Blue Boar - the company that built Watford Gap.
 When Roadchef took it on they didn't bulldoze it, but went on to preserve many of its features for many years.

 Blue Boar put a heavy emphasis on the local appeal of services, using 'Annandale Water' and 'Annandale Lodge' around the site much more than their own name.
 An official opening ceremony was held on 5 April 1995, attended by the Earl of Annandale.

 The building consists of a combined amenity building and hotel, from the front looking very old-fashioned, but that allows for large windows around the purpose-built lake at the back.

 The toilets, situated at the front, have separate entrances and exits and staggered doorways, to allow for high flows.
 Inconsistent refurbishments have left several different styles of corporate branding visible together.
-Roadchef plan to carry out a large refurbishment to the toilet facilities in late 2017.
+Roadchef began work on large refurbishment to the toilet facilities on 11th December 2017.

 The location for a service area was obvious, as the nearby settlement of Johnstonebridge (which is served by this junction) was dependent on passing trade from the A74.
 This was lost when the new motorway opened.